kubernetes/enhancements/keps/sig-release/1731-publishing-packages/README.md

 The following changes are needed to those RPM specs:

 - Parametrize specs so the build tooling is able to pick a binary for the correct target architecture
+- Provide additional metadata needed for building Debian-based packages
 - Ensure all spec files are passing rpm-lint

-The reason for dropping deb specs is that maintaining and generating those specs is much more complicated than maintaining RPM specs.
-Considering that we use pre-built binaries, we can easily convert RPM specs to Debian specs using the [`debbuild` tool][debbuild].
+The reason for dropping deb specs is that maintaining and generating those specs is more complicated than maintaining RPM specs.
+Considering that we use pre-built binaries, we can easily convert RPM specs to Debian specs automatically using the [`debbuild` tool][debbuild].
 The `debbuild` tool is already available in the OBS pipeline.
 This tool can also be used by distributors if they want to build deb packages on their own.

 The RPM specs will be generated by `kubepkg`, which already supports this.
-We only need to update the spec files.
+That said, we only need to update the spec files.

 [kubepkg-rpm]: https://github.com/kubernetes/release/tree/e10a44f8f9a9c08441260574e3d2a8711031fafe/cmd/kubepkg/templates/latest/rpm
 [debbuild]: https://github.com/debbuild/debbuild